kernel-community/kernel/docs/module-0/money-language.md

 This slightly older [Andreas Antonopoulos talk](https://www.youtube.com/watch?v=n-EpKQ6xIJs&list=PLPQwGV1aLnTvCuQXCZ3RBvdlCnqstTirl&index=2) is part of a playlist which is enormously valuable for setting the scene in our current study.
 Andreas was one of the first, and remains perhaps the most famous, presenter of Bitcoin and the ideas which inform it.
 Many of his talks and presentations have already become cultural artifacts.

-## How does this fit into KERNEL?
+## How does this fit into Kernel?

 This talk provides an historical context for money and outlines why Bitcoin is important within that context.
-It has been chosen for KERNEL, in particular, because it speaks directly to:
+It has been chosen for Kernel, in particular, because it speaks directly to:

 1. **Money** and **speech**, and how closely interwoven these two have always been.
 2. **Value** in the broadest and most historical sense, with many pertinent examples provided.